hamlet-framework/json-mapper/README.md

 ## To do

+- Add support for `ignoreUnknown`
+- Add support for constructor methods
 - Add validators
 - Add examples with psalm specs
-- Add support for constructor methods